Crochet Summer Top Pattern: 5 Easy Ideas + a Free V-Stitch Tee

 Half Double Crochet (HDC): This stitch falls between single and double crochet in height, creating a fabric that is both substantial and slightly more open than SC.
 It is a favorite for summer garments because it works up faster than single crochet while still providing good coverage.
 Many crochet summer top pattern free designs use HDC as the primary stitch because of its ideal balance of speed and fabric quality.

 Double Crochet (DC): The tallest of the basic stitches, double crochet works up very quickly and creates a more open, drapey fabric.
 It is often used for lacy panels, overlay details, and pattern sections where a lighter touch is desired.
-Combined with chain spaces, DC creates beautiful openwork patterns perfect for breathable summer wearables.
+Combined with chain spaces, DC creates beautiful openwork patterns that work well for breathable summer wearables.

 Sizing and Fit for Modest Summer Tops

-One of the great things about working with any crochet summer top pattern free is that the loose, relaxed fit is naturally forgiving when it comes to sizing.
-However, you still want to achieve a proportional look, so here are some tips for getting the fit right:
+One nice thing about these tops is that the loose, relaxed fit is forgiving when it comes to sizing.
+You still want a proportional look, though, so here are a few tips for getting the fit right:

 First, take accurate body measurements.
 You will need your bust measurement at the fullest point, your waist measurement at your natural waistline, and your desired top length from shoulder to hem.
 Compare these to the pattern’s size chart and select the size that gives you 4-6 inches of positive ease for a comfortably loose fit.